msychung/Diffusion-Limited-Aggregation/README.md

 4) Create a pull request from your branch to master
 5) I will then review your pull request

-Please try to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) style https://www.python.org/dev/peps/pep-0008/convention.
+Please try to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) style.
 My attempt at doing so is not perfect, but readability to a satisfactory level is key!

 ### License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT "Open Source MIT").
 This license is conducive to free, open-source software.

----
-To add:
-- [ ] An outline of my chosen physical system
-- [x] 'Prerequisites, installation & usage' sections
-- [x] 'Built with' section (once you know which packages you are using)
-- [x] 'Contribution' section
-- [ ] Insert picture/gif of simulation once completed